microsoft/xpoc-framework/README.md

 Using this framework, content creators protect themselves against falsely attributed accounts or content, by providing signals that can be used by automated validation tools.

 A content owner creates a XPOC manifest that contains references to the accounts they control and the content items they created, participated in, or authorized across various platforms, and hosts it on its well-known website.
 The owner then adds a XPOC URI referencing its own manifest to their platform account pages (bio or profile) and content items.
 Verifiers can validate the origin of an account or content item by inspecting the content owner's manifest (if known) or by using a XPOC URI, dereferencing it to retrieve the owner's manifest, and verifying that the account or content item is listed within it.
 For details, see the framework's [specification](./doc//xpoc-specification.md) and the [FAQ](./doc/FAQ.md).
+You can also participate in the project [discussions](https://github.com/microsoft/xpoc-framework/discussions) to give feedback about the framework.

 The repository contains [sample implementations](#sample-implementations) to create XPOC manifests and to verify XPOC content.